 action.rs

-, we are also going to introduce the Command
+Now that we have created a Tui and EventHandler, we are also going to introduce the Command

 pattern.

-pattern is the concept of “reified method calls”.
+The Command pattern is the concept of “reified method calls”.

 You can learn a lot more about this pattern from the excellent http://gameprogrammingpatterns.com.

-These are also typically called Action
+These are also typically called Actions or Messages.

-(i.e. an immediate mode rendering library) has a lot of similarities with game development or user interface libraries.
+It should come as no surprise that building a terminal user interface using ratatui (i.e. an immediate mode rendering library) has a lot of similarities with game development or user interface libraries.

 For example, you’ll find these domains all have their own version of “input handling”, “event loop” and “draw” step.